 Information Management System (IMS)

-P 500 million is earmarked for the purpose of establishing the IMS and the excess of collection shall be allotted for the Build, Build, Build infrastructure projects as provided under Section 82 of TRAIN Act.
+An information management system (IMS) shall be institutionalized for the effective use of information declared or obtained from the Tax Amnesty Returns and the STA or SALN filed.
+PHP 500 million is earmarked for the purpose of establishing the IMS, while the excess of collections shall be allotted to Build, Build, Build infrastructure projects as provided under Section 82 of TRAIN Act.

 Amendment of Section 270 of the NIRC of 1997

-The penalties for BIR personnel violating the confidentiality of information to be exchanged with a foreign tax authority obtained from banks and financial institutions is increased from “P 50,000 to P 100,000,” to “P 500,000 to P 1 million”
+The penalties for BIR personnel violating the confidentiality of information to be exchanged with a foreign tax authority obtained from banks and financial institutions is increased from “PHP 50,000 to PHP 100,000,” to “PHP 500,000 to PHP 1 million”.

-The unlawful disclosure of any information from tax amnesty returns and appurtenant documents is punishable by a fine of P 150,000 and imprisonment of not less than 6 years but not more than 10 years.
+The unlawful disclosure of any information from tax amnesty returns and appurtenant documents is punishable by a fine of PHP 150,000 and imprisonment of not less than six years, but not more than ten years.